-Research Focus and interests: Molecular Imaging, PET, Immuno-Oncology, Graft versus Host Disease, Cell therapies
+Research Focus and interests: Molecular Imaging, PET, Immuno-Oncology, Graft versus Host Disease, CAR T cells

 Dr. Israt Alam is a Senior Scientist in the Radiology Department at Stanford University.
 She trained in Prof. Sanjiv Sam Gambhir's lab and transitioned to Dr. Michelle James' lab in 2020.
 Her research focuses on studying lymphocyte activation with the motivation of developing non-invasive imaging tools, to monitor immune dynamics in response to cancer immunotherapy and in immunopathology.
 Her work has supported the clinical translation of several nuclear imaging agents for early disease detection and prediction of treatment response.
 She has also worked on the development of several biomarker detection platforms for early disease detection.

 -Post-Doctoral Scholar and Research Scientist, Department of Radiology, Stanford (2015-present)

 -Visiting Researcher under supervision of Prof. Spencer Shorte, Plateforme d'imagerie dynamique, Pasteur Institute, Paris (2014)